Concordium/concordium-dapp-libraries/README.md

 # Concordium dApp Libraries

+## This project has been archived

+It has been moved to [concordium/concordium-node-sdk-js](../concordium-node-sdk-js) and will be maintained there going forward.

+## Description

 A collection of TypeScript libraries for making it easy for dApp developers to create robust dApps that do interesting things on the Concordium blockchain.